Atlas-of-Kaeon/The-One-Library/The One Library/2 - Collection/1 - References/1 - Guides/3 - Contents/1 - Scripture/2 - Christian/README.md

 	<img src="https://upload.wikimedia.org/wikipedia/commons/e/e5/Mormon-book.jpg" height="300px"/>
 </p>

-The Book of Mormon is the defining sacred text of the Church of Jesus Christ of Letter-Day Saints, also known as LDS, or as commonly known outside the faith, the Mormons.
+The Book of Mormon is the defining sacred text of the Church of Jesus Christ of Latter-Day Saints, also known as LDS, or as commonly known outside the faith, the Mormons.

 The LDS church, which is itself a branch of protestant Christianity, considers the Book of Mormon